Romalu86/AS1-Engine/README.md

 Before publishing or redistributing a package that contains the bundled Alien Shooter game data, make sure you have permission from Sigma-Team or another valid legal basis to redistribute that content.
 The notice in this repository records ownership; it does not itself create redistribution permission.

-## Project status

-Version 1.0 is prepared as a clean public source/runtime package.
-Internal reconstruction checkpoints, chat-transfer material, generated audit ledgers and release-engineering scripts are intentionally not part of the public distribution.